 “I took time alone to think and in that moment, I decided that I was going to be a survivor.”

-After the diagnosis, which was on a Friday, friends and family gathered around me, and I really didn’t have any alone time until the following Tuesday, when I had to go and get the second Spongy material found inside the bones containing stem cells that develop into three types of cells: red blood cells that deliver oxygen to the body and take away carbon dioxide; white blood cells that protect the body from infection; and platelets biopsy and a A test that evaluates metabolic activity in different parts of the body using radioisotope.
-(PET)/computed tomography (Computed tomography (CT).
-This imaging test provides a series of detailed picutres of inside the body using an X-ray machine linked to a computer.) scan to determine the The extent of cancer in the body, including whether the disease has spread from the original site to other body parts. of disease.
+After the diagnosis, which was on a Friday, friends and family gathered around me, and I really didn’t have any alone time until the following Tuesday, when I had to go and get the second bone marrow biopsy and a positron emission tomography (PET)/computed tomography (CT) scan to determine the stage of disease.
 I decided to make that four-hour drive by myself.
 That was the best thing I ever did because on that trip, instead of people talking to me and keeping my mind busy and distracted from it, I looked that diagnosis in the face.
 I did extensive research on the Internet and realized that 30 percent of people diagnosed with this type of lymphoma are alive five years later.
 I was really able to look at that and think, “Okay, why am I going to be in that 30 percent?
 I’m going to survive because…” I think that was probably the most important thing I did.
 I took that time alone to think and in that moment, I decided that I was going to be a survivor.

-Within a few days, I had my first Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. treatment.
+Within a few days, I had my first chemotherapy treatment.
 The hardest thing for me was not knowing what to expect.
 Since everyone is different, the doctors and nurses cannot predict how your body will react to the chemo.
 At first, the chemo was hard for me because they used pegfilgrastim (Neulasta), and the bone pain was unbelievable.
 It felt as though there were fireworks in my bones.
 Fortunately, that was really the only side effect I experienced.
 In addition to chemo, I also decided to have a stem cell transplant.

 I contacted the Lymphoma Research Foundation (LRF) and asked to connect with someone who had the same type of lymphoma.
-Through their Lymphoma Support Network, LRF put me in touch with someone who had a similar type of Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors., with a similar outcome, and who had not only had an A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells., which is what I had, but who had an A procedure in which a patient receives bone marrow or stem cells donated by another person., as well.
+Through their Lymphoma Support Network, LRF put me in touch with someone who had a similar type of cancer, with a similar outcome, and who had not only had an autologous transplant, which is what I had, but who had an allogeneic transplant, as well.
 She just hit her five-year mark.
 She was fabulous and instrumental in helping getting me through the difficult times.
 She told me little things that gave me some control over my surroundings and what was going to happen to me.
 She said things like, “Take your own washcloths so you always have a fresh one.
 Just buy a big package of them.
 It’s five bucks, and it makes you so comfortable.”
 Although nothing can completely prepare you for what you will experience, having someone there that has been through it was such a comfort to me.

 “There are things I can do, and there are reasons why I need to live, and why I want to live, and why I CAN live.”